City acknowledges lack of communication to Southside residents who lost water on Wednesday night

 The city’s first public communication about the outage came at noon on Thursday, four hours after Southampton Elementary School announced it would be closed for the day as a result of the situation.

-That communication from the city attributed the issue to an “unplanned repair of a water valve in the late evening around 11 p.m. on Wednesday, February 18.”
+In its Thursday press release, the city attributed the issue to an “unplanned repair of a water valve in the late evening around 11 p.m. on Wednesday, February 18.”

 Donald’s email said two valves were repaired in the area, the first without incident on Tuesday, and the second on Wednesday, which led to the issue.